We're your neighbors. And we're tired of watching things burn.

 Prescribed fire is one of the most effective tools we have for reducing catastrophic wildfire risk and restoring ecological health to fire-adapted landscapes.
 But using it safely and legally takes coordination, equipment, trained hands, and trust.
 That's what NCPBA exists to provide.

-We're a community of landowners and volunteers who show up for each other's burns, share knowledge and equipment, and work in close partnership with CAL FIRE, the Nevada County Resource Conservation District, and the Wildfire Safe Coalition of Nevada County.
+We're a community of landowners and volunteers who show up for each other's burns, share knowledge and equipment, and work in close partnership with CAL FIRE, the Nevada County Resource Conservation District, and the Wildfire Ready Coalition of Nevada County.
 We're not here to replace agency fire management.
 We're here to extend its reach into the places where community-led action makes the difference.

 Three principles that guide everything we do.